NiGhTTraX/strong-mock/README.md

 ## Limitations

 strong-mock mocks only class interfaces.
-If you need to mock concrete implementations with call forwarding, or you need to mock functions, then check other libraries like [typemoq](https://github.com/florinn/typemoq) and [ts-mockito](https://github.com/NagRock/ts-mockito).
+If you need to mock concrete implementations with call forwarding, or you need to mock functions, then check other libraries like [typemoq](https://github.com/florinn/typemoq) or [ts-mockito](https://github.com/NagRock/ts-mockito).

 ## Requirements